 © 2019 Right Tree Consulting, LLC.
 All rights reserved.

-Prior to establishing her consulting practice, Maria was a senior development officer at several NYC-based charities securing more than $10 million from individual and institutional donors.
+Prior to establishing her consulting practice, Maria was a senior development officer at several New York nonprofits securing more than $10 million from individual and institutional donors.
 She was an award-winning cable television marketing executive before shifting to the nonprofit sector.
 Her early exposure to corporate start-ups and emerging business models informs her current work helping human service organizations adapt to change and prepare for growth.

-Maria holds a Bachelor of Science in Journalism from the University of Maryland.
+Maria holds a B.S. in Journalism from the University of Maryland.
 She currently resides in New York City.